cpa-analytics/embedding-encoder/README.md

 * numpy
 * pandas

+## Documentation

+Full documentation including this readme and API reference can be found at [RTD](https://embedding-encoder.readthedocs.io/en/latest).

 ## Usage

 Embedding Encoder works like any scikit-learn transformer, the only difference being that it requires `y` to be passed as it is the neural network's target.
 By default it will convert categorical variables into integer arrays by applying scikit-learn's `OrdinalEncoder`.